← Back to Blog

 4. If die dimensions are out of spec, replace the die and discuss with supplier

-Prevention Is Cheaper Than Fixing
+Prevention Is More Cost-Effective Than Fixing

 Need help diagnosing a die problem?
 Contact ZLD's technical team — we can analyze returned dies and recommend solutions.
 View our product specifications.